oupengfei1989/oupengfei1989.github.io/_pages/careers.md

 </p>
 <p>Expected start date: Sep 1, 2024, or as soon as possible thereafter.</p>
 <p>How to apply:</p>
 <p>Please include in your application package a cover letter; your full academic CV; information on 3 referees that are prepared to be consulted; your two most relevant publications.
-Please send as a single combined PDF whose file name includes your first and last names to Dr. Pengfei Ou (<a href="pengfeiou.nuschem@gmail.com">pengfeiou.nuschem@gmail.com</a>), with the subject line “Ou Postdoctoral Fellowships NUS Chemistry”.
+Please send as a single combined PDF whose file name includes your first and last names to Dr. Pengfei Ou (<a href="mailto: pengfeiou.nuschem@gmail.com">pengfeiou.nuschem@gmail.com</a>), with the subject line “Ou Postdoctoral Fellowships NUS Chemistry”.
 Evaluation of candidates will begin immediately and continue until filled.</p>

 <br>
 <p style="color: #A624A6; font-weight: bold; font-size: 18px;">Research PhD Scholarships in Computational Catalysis</p>